 Edmonton has a rich history of organized labour.
 From the Edmonton and District Labour Council, which was founded in 1906 (EDLC, n.d.), to being home to the Alberta Federation of Labour, which is made up of more than 25 unions representing 175,000 workers across both the public and private sectors (AFL, n.d.), organized labour has remained an important facet of the provincial capital.
 Additionally, the area is home to a vibrant library and archival community.
 The large Edmonton Public Library (EPL) system is complemented by a series of smaller public library systems in the surrounding communities.
 With six post-secondary institutions there is also a diversity of academic librarians.
 The Provincial Archives of Alberta (PAA), City of Edmonton Archives and other local institutions, as well as the Archives Society of Alberta provide a strong complement of archivists.
-Finally, the Master of Library and Information Studies (MLIS) program at the School of Library and Information Technology program ensure a regular flow of new information workers into the community.
+Finally, the Master of Library and Information Studies (MLIS) program at the School of Library and Information Studies (SLIS) at University of Alberta and MacEwan University's Library and Information Technology program ensure a regular flow of new information workers into the community.